-SuperPaint is a registered trademark of Aldus Corporation.
+SuperPaint is a trademark of Aldus Corporation, a subsidiary of Adobe Systems Incorporated, which may be registered in certain jurisdictions.

 Tektronix is a registered trademark of Tektronix, Inc.

 Simultaneously published in the United States and Canada.

 Mention of third-party products is for informational purposes only and constitutes neither an endorsement nor a recommendation.
 Apple assumes no responsibility with regard to the performance or use of these products.